Towards provably efficient quantum algorithms for large-scale machine-learning models

 In this work, we take significant steps in this direction by designing end-to-end quantum machine learning algorithms that are expected to be timely for the current machine learning community and that are to an extent equipped with guarantees.
-Based on a typical large-scale (classical) machine-learning process (see Fig.~\ref{fig:illulearning} for an illustration), we find that after a significant number of neural network training parameters have been pruned (sparse training) \cite{hoefler2021sparsity,lee2018snip,wang2020Picking,tanaka2020pruning} and the classical training parameters compiled to a quantum computer, it is possible to find a quantum enhancement at the early state of training before the error grows exponentially.
+Based on a typical large-scale (classical) machine-learning process (see Fig.~\ref{fig:illulearning} for an illustration), we find that after a significant number of neural network training parameters have been pruned (sparse training) \cite{hoefler2021sparsity,lee2018snip,wang2020Picking,tanaka2020pruning} and the classical training parameters compiled to a quantum computer, we suggest to find a quantum enhancement at the early state of training before the error grows exponentially.
 At its heart, the quantum algorithm part of the work includes suitable modifications of the quantum algorithm \cite{liu2021efficient} for solving differential equations to running (stochastic) gradient descent algorithms---presumably the primary classical machine learning algorithm---into a quantum processor after linearization.
 The expectation of a possible quantum enhancement is rooted in an application of a variant of the so-called \emph{Harrow-Hassidim-Lloyd} (HHL) algorithm \cite{harrow2009quantum}, an efficient quantum algorithm for sparse matrix inversion that solves the problem within $\mathcal{O}(\log n)$ time for suitably conditioned $n\times n$ sparse matrices.
-We find that our algorithm could solve large-scale model-dimension-$n$ machine learning problems in $\mathcal{O}(\text{polylog}(n)\times T)$ or $\mathcal{O}(\text{polylog}(n)\times T^2)$ time, where $T$ is the number of iterations.
+We find that our algorithm can solve large-scale model-dimension-$n$ machine learning problems in $\mathcal{O}(\text{polylog}(n)\times T)$ or $\mathcal{O}(\text{polylog}(n)\times T^2)$ time, where $T$ is the number of iterations.
 The scaling in $n$ outperforms the scaling of any classical algorithms we know of.
 However, for a given machine learning problem with required performances, there is no guarantee that our hybrid quantum-classical algorithm will necessarily outperform all other conceivable classical algorithms for related, but different tasks (for instance, for algorithms that are not gradient-based).
 Thus, our result gives, to the best of our knowledge, rise to a potential substantial quantum speedup or enhancement of particular classical algorithms, instead of a quantum advantage over the entire problem class.